osamaayub/WebCamApp/README.md

 # WebCamApp
-Webcam App using React Js and CSS and react-webcam
+1)Webcam App using React Js and CSS and react-webcam 2)A Camera App
-A Camera App
-To run this use npm install
+3)To run this use npm install

-npm start localhost://3000
+4)npm start localhost://3000